 Your new Packard is equipped with the new tubeless tires as standard equipment.
-These tires are very similar to conventional tube tires on the outside, but the inside is completely different.
+These tires are very similar to conventional tube tires on the outside, but the tubeless tire is completely different in the method of servicing.

 The tubeless tire has a built-in liner which takes the place of the tube.
-This eliminates the possibility of pinching, chaing or buckling at the bead seats, which often occurs in tires that are equipped with tubes.
+This eliminates the possibility of pinching, chafing or buckling at the bead seats, which often occurs in tires that are equipped with tubes.
 Blowouts resulting from these conditions are prevented.

 Tubeless tires are not puncture proof, but when a nail or some other pointed object penetrates the inner liner of the tire the liner material clings to the penetrating object forming a seal to prevent the sudden outburst of air.
-This enables the motorist to drive a service station to have the object removed and the tire repaired, instead of being stranded on the road.
+This enables the motorist to drive a few miles to a service station to have the object removed and the tire repaired, instead of being stranded on the road.
 It also has the advantage of preventing a dangerous blowout because when an impact ruptures the cord body, the inner liner contains the average injury.
 Unlike a tube, which bursts when the cords pinch through, the inner liner will only develop slow air leakage, giving the driver advance warning.
-Tubeless tires will give you longer tire life and fewer road delays than conventional tube tires.
+Tubeless tires will give you longer tire life and fewer road delays than conventional tube tires,